 Mukesh was commissioned as Deputy Lieutenant of the County Borough of Belfast in 2015.
 He received an Outstanding Contribution Award at the Aer Lingus Viscount Awards in May 2016 for his significant contribution to the local economy and was awarded an MBE in 2016 for Services to the Travel Industry in Northern Ireland.

-In a voluntary capacity, Mukesh has served and still serves as a board member of a number of charities namely ArtsEkta, Moving on Music, The Indian Community Centre and most recently Barnardos.
-He has led many initiatives across Northern Ireland to promote the arts, community cohesion and the prevention of racism, sectarianism and hate crime.
+Mukesh has led many initiatives across Northern Ireland to promote the arts, community cohesion and the prevention of racism, sectarianism and hate crime.

-In 2016, Mukesh was appointed as Commissioner of the Northern Ireland Executive Commission on Flags, Identity, Culture and Tradition, a commission made up of political and non-political representatives which has been tasked to undertake an important programme of work to shape a Northern Ireland free from segregation and division.
+In 2016, Mukesh was appointed Commissioner of the Northern Ireland Executive Commission on Flags, Identity, Culture and Tradition.
+The commission, made up of political and non-political representatives, is undertaking a programme of work to shape a Northern Ireland free from segregation and division.